Friday, June 24, 2016

 Because of the Supreme Court's Obergefell decision (gay marriage), most evangelicals are anxious.
 We can feel which way the cultural winds are blowing, and they are against us.
 For those tempted to fear, this book is a tremendous encouragement.
 It convinces the reader that, despite spiritual opposition, we can be more than conquerors through him that loves us.

-Posted by Pastor Bill Farley at 5:57 PM
+Posted by Bill and Judy Farley at 5:57 PM

 Thursday, June 9, 2016

 TO THE MODERN MIND any form of corporal punishment, i.e. spanking, is considered child abuse.
 This presents Christians with a problem.
 Who should they obey... the dictates of culture or the clear instruction of God's word, for the Bible takes the opposite stance.
 Failure to practice loving, gospel-centered, corporal punishment on our small children is the real child abuse.
 Who will we listen to?
 Whose voice will we follow?
 Amazingly, most Americans agree.
 There is a time and place for corporal discipline.